Chelsea Manning: Prison life

 In March 2015, Bloomberg News reported that Manning could be visited by only those she had named before her imprisonment, and not by journalists.
 She could not be photographed or give interviews on camera.
 Manning was not allowed to browse the web, but could consult print news and have access to new gender theory texts.

 In April 2015, Amnesty International posted online a letter from Manning in which she described her daily life.
 "My days here are busy and very routine", she wrote.
 "I am taking college correspondence courses for a bachelor's degree.
 I also work out a lot to stay fit, and read newspapers, magazines and books to keep up-to-date on current events around the world and learn new things."

 Also that month, Cosmopolitan published the first interview with Manning in prison, conducted by mail.
 Cosmo reported that Manning was optimistic about recent progress but said that not being allowed to grow her hair long was "painful and awkward ...
 I am torn up.
 I get through each day okay, but at night, when I'm alone in my room, I finally burn out and crash."
 Manning said it was "very much a relief" to announce that she is a woman and did not fear the public response.
 "Honestly, I'm not terribly worried about what people out there might think of me.
 I just try to be myself."
 According to Cosmo, Manning had her own cell with "two tall vertical windows that face the sun", and could see "trees and hills and blue sky and all the things beyond the buildings and razor wire".
 Manning denied being harassed by other inmates and claimed some had become confidantes.

 Writing

 In February 2015, Katharine Viner, editor-in-chief of Guardian US, announced that Manning had joined The Guardian as a contributing opinion writer on war, gender, and freedom of information.
 In 2014, The Guardian had published two op-eds by Manning: "How to make Isis fall on its own sword" (September 16) and, "I am a transgender woman and the government is denying my civil rights" (December 8).
-Manning's debut under the new arrangement, "The CIA's torturers and the leaders who approved their actions must face the law," appeared on March 9, 2015.
+Manning's debut article under the new arrangement, "The CIA's torturers and the leaders who approved their actions must face the law", appeared on March 9, 2015.

 In April 2015, Manning began communicating via Twitter, under the handle @xychelsea, by using a voice phone to dictate to intermediaries, who tweeted on her behalf.